 text so the color shows up

 We are a team of Virginia Tech students whose goal is simple: to put a rocket in space.
-Specifically, we want to be able to place a small 2.66kg CubeSat (mini satellite) into Low Earth Orbit.
+Specifically, we want to be able to place 5U (7kg) of CubeSat into Low Earth Orbit.
 Something like this has never been done before by an amateur organization (i.e. not a government or large government-aided corporation) and it will have huge implications for low-cost access to space.
 Colleges across the country could follow our lead and develop a method to put satellites and small experiments into space themselves.
 This will give a serious boost to the space industry and give students who are, like us, extremely passionate about space an opportunity to gain hands-on experience on a project that is directly relevant to their future careers.
 It will also allow Virginia Tech to develop a ground-to-LEO launch service for other universities' projects, which will provide income for the Team to enable us to keep innovating.